A Personal Message from Tigris’ President & CEO, Serena Holmes

 Awards and accolades aside, Tigris has received some amazing press as well!
 We have been featured in dozens of articles over the past year.
 To check them out, click here and scroll to the bottom of the page (and watch a few of our videos along the way!).
 In addition, a couple of my own articles have been published.
 My article on Tips to Throw a Nearly Perfect Product Launch was published on Entrepreneur.com and two of my articles were published in the Globe & Mail’s Leadership Lab including one on employee engagement and another on hiring brand ambassadors.
 Tigris was covered in a full page article in the Financial Post on our World Cup activation at the Toronto Eaton Centre on Jul.
 7, 2014 and I was featured as the Notable Young Entrepreneur on Jun.
 4, 2014.

 So what’s next for us at Tigris?

 We recently moved in August of 2017.
-We outgrew the office we bought in December 2014.
-The new office will accommodate more than twice the number of employees to manage all of the new bookings that have been pouring in.
-The staffing software we have custom built is complete and our team members nationwide are activating their profiles.
-We hope to be planning and staffing all of our events within in it no later than January 1, 2018.
+We outgrew the office we bought in December 2014 more quickly than anticipated.
+The new office will accommodate more than double the number of employees to manage all of the new bookings that have been pouring in.
 Tigris is on track for another stellar year ahead – our milestone FIFTEENTH year in business in 2019.

 President & CEO